vishvAsa/kalpAntaram/kANe/v4/0/Important_Works_Consulted.md

 of 1936) Dipakalikā, com, of Sulapani on Yājñavalkyasmộti (Ghar. ) Gangābhakti-tarangini of Ganapati, published at Darbhangā (oblong

-size) 1500--1550 A. D. Gangāväkyävali of Vidyāpati under patronage of Viśvāsadevi, ed. by
+size) 1500--1550 A. D. Gangāvākyāvali of Vidyāpati under patronage of Viśvāsadevi, ed. by

 Dr. J. B. Chaudhuri, 1940 Govindaraja's commentary on Manusmrti ( Mandlik's edition